SixSq/old.sixsq.github.com/_products-and-services/nuvla/features/brokerage.md

 icon: far fa-handshake
 ---

-All the clouds to choose from, with:
+All the clouds you want, with:

  * 1 contract
  * 1 bill